 Student Loan Interest.
-Up to \$2,500 of interest on student loans incurred during the year may be deducted.
+Up to \$2,500 of interest on student loans incurred during 2023 may be deducted.
 Since this is an "above-the-line" deduction, even non-itemizing taxpayers benefit.
 The loans must be used for qualified higher education expenses, such as tuition, fees, room, board, and books.
-If you are in a higher tax bracket, you may not be eligible for this deduction.
+If you are in a higher tax bracket, you may not be eligible for this deduction because of the phaseout rules.